zgulde/cods/README.md

 Nginx is set up to intercept any requests to `/uploads` and try to serve them out of the uploads directory for your site, which is located at `/var/www/example.com/uploads`.

+You can setup your application to interact with this directory, and use the `upload` subcommand to manually put files here.

 ## Development Webserver